 - New Medicare Surtax on Investment Income: A new 3.8% surtax (extra tax) on net investment income will go into effect.
 You will only have to pay the surtax if your modified adjusted gross income (MAGI) is more than:

 - $200,000 if filing Single

 - $200,000 if filing Head of Household

 Find out what tax breaks have already expired or changed for Tax Year 2012.

-We will keep our website up to date with the newest tax information, and the efile.com software will be updated to reflect the latest tax rules.
+We will keep our website up to date with the latest tax information and rules so we can help you prepare and efile your return on efile.com properly.
 We guarantee 100% accurate calculations and promise to get you every tax break you deserve!